Category: M

 🚧 Transportation

-Mount Vernon is a charming town located in Kennebec County, Maine, United States.
-It is nestled in the southern part of the state and is part of the Augusta, Maine micropolitan statistical area.
-The town is spread across an area of 58.15 square miles, of which 51.72 square miles is land and 6.43 square miles is water.
-It is known for its hilly terrain and numerous bodies of water, including Echo Lake, Taylor Pond, and Parker Pond.
+Moretown is a charming town located in Washington County, Vermont, United States.
+It is nestled in the Green Mountains, with the Mad River flowing through the town.
+The town covers a total area of 40.7 square miles, of which 40.6 square miles is land and 0.04 square miles is water.
+The terrain is characterized by rolling hills, lush forests, and fertile valleys.

 🌎 Coordinates

-Mount Vernon is part of the New England region of the northeastern United States.
-It is situated within Kennebec County, which is in the southern part of the state of Maine.
-The town covers a total area of 58.15 square miles.
+Moretown is part of the New England region in the northeastern United States.
+It is situated in the central part of Vermont, in Washington County.
+The town covers an area of approximately 40.7 square miles.

 🏞️ Nature & Environment